timothymcmackin/tezos-hackathon-jump-start/README.md

     scenario.verify(contract.data.greeting == "Hi, there!")
 ```

+Try pasting this code into the online IDE at https://smartpy.io/ide and deploying it yourself.
+For a walkthrough, see see https://docs.tezos.com/tutorials/smart-contract.

-You can test, compile, and deploy this contract from the online IDE or use these commands to test, compile, and deploy it locally:
+If you prefer to work directly on your own computer, you can use these commands to test, compile, and deploy the smart contract locally:

 ```bash
 ./smartpy test store_greeting.py store_greeting/